PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Invoices are emailed to your email address.
 You can also visit your [Stripe customer portal](https://pipedream.com/settings/billing?rtsbp=1) to view past invoices.

+### Can I retrieve my billing information via API?

+Yes.
+You can retrieve your usage and billing metadata from the [/users/me](/api/rest/#get-current-user-info) endpoint in the Pipedream REST API.

 ### How do I cancel my paid plan?

 You can cancel your plan in your [Billing and Usage Settings](https://pipedream.com/settings/billing).
 You will have access to your paid plan through the end of your current billing period.
+Pipedream does not prorate plans cancelled within a billing period.